 Will the court turn to recognize the Privileges and Immunities Clause?
 Not if the liberals and establishment conservatives rule the day.

 The Supreme Court did not actually say the seizure of the Land Rover was excessive, mind you.
 They simply ruled that state seizures, fines, and penalties must not be excessive due to the new incorporation.
-They sent the case back down to the lower courts for a ruling on whether this seizure does, in fact, violate Tyson Timbs’ rights against excessive fines now protected under the Eighth Amendment.We value your comments!
-Please weigh in on our comment section below.
+They sent the case back down to the lower courts for a ruling on whether this seizure does, in fact, violate Tyson Timbs’ rights against excessive fines now protected under the Eighth Amendment.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com